ADLdev-SA/ise102/README.md

 **5. Detail comments (for your code).**

 **6. Report has screenshots and notes:**
-- The video presentation must clearly explain these screenshots
+- The video presentation must clearly explain these screenshots.

+**7. Create a setup file: deployment
+- Build a setup file (add all dependencies).
+Set the name of the app like ISE102-CRN915-Group1.
+Install it to your computer (Window OS).
+- Capture a short video to show your application in Control Panel/Apps.
+Run the app like video demo.

-**7. Submit Assignment 3:**
+**8. Submit Assignment 3:**

 - Code zip file + report + recorded video (or link).
+- Remember to put a reference with this template.

 **Task Done**